eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 ```

 !!! caution
     if the joined train is in the front and covers multiple edges, then these must all match the route of the continuing train.
-Also the joining train should have the join-stop on the last edge of it's route.
+Also the joining train should have the join-stop on the last edge of its route.

 # Rail Signal Behavior